 Since the violence in Tigray spread to the Afar area in July 2021, the humanitarian situation there has significantly deteriorated.
-According to the 2021 Humanitarian Response Plan Mid-Year Review, the area had severe humanitarian needs before to this conflict because of drought, armed conflict, and disease outbreaks.
+According to the 2021 Humanitarian Response Plan Mid-Year Review, the area had severe humanitarian needs to this conflict because of drought, armed conflict, and disease outbreaks.
 While the border regions of Tigray and Amhara have been relatively calm over the past few weeks, violent conflicts have been reported in the Afar Region (incl. by UNOCHA).
 The afflicted towns have suffered greatly as a result of the recent violence.
 Many tens of thousands of people were uprooted from their homes in the Afar region in search of protection and aid.

 Supporting Conflict Affected IDPs in Afar Region, Ethiopia